aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 root@SW1# set interfaces irb unit 20 family inet address 20.1.1.1/24
 ```

 These are created with a unit, and a family, like any other interface.
-A practice is to match the unit to the VLAN number itself (easy to remember it that way) and since we needed an IPv4 interface, we used the inet family here.
+A good practice is to match the unit to the VLAN number itself (easy to remember it that way) and since we needed an IPv4 interface, we used the inet family here.

-We can now map these to the L2 VLAN:
+We need to map these to the L2 VLAN:

 ```
 {master:0}[edit]